"The wide world is all about you:

 Family Iguanidae: Iguanas and Their Kin

 Iguanids are mainly a New World family of lizards.
 Only a few, relict members of the group live outside the Americas, inhabiting the Galápagos Islands, Fiji, and Madagascar, all these being islands in the Indo-Pacific Ocean.
 Many iguanids are terrestrial although, especially in the Neotropics, many have adapted to a life on trees.
-In size, they range from tiny creatures measuring four centimeters in total length to the heavyweights among American lizards, namely the enormous and powerful cyclurid iguanas of the Greater Antilles and the Bahamas.
+In size, they range from tiny creatures measuring four centimeters in total length to the heavyweights among American lizards, namely the enormous and powerful cyclurid iguanas of the Greater Antilles and the The Bahamas.

-All these large iguanids are mainly herbivores, though they are facultative carnivores.
-Both Iguana and Cyclura may devour small mammals and birds when these are within their reach.
-However, this behavior is never habitual.
+Iguanids are represented in the West Indies by three groups: the sister genera Cyclura and Iguana, and Ctenosaura.
+All these creatures are mainly herbivores, though they are as well facultative carnivores.
+Both Iguana and Cyclura may consume small mammals and birds when such are within their reach.

 Save for the ground sloths and some huge capromyd rodents - both groups are now extinct - the iguanas of the West Indies are the largest native terrestrial herbivores in these islands.
 They are important seed dispersers in the ecosystems where they belong, by eating certain fruits and then excreting the still viable seeds.